Call us now 01722 718444

 • We usually stay in hotels or lodges of a 2-3* standard or equivalent.
 Standards may vary between the hotels but they are generally comfortable and convenient for our route.
 Hotels are often on the outskirts of towns to minimise unnecessary extra mileage and avoid traffic.

-• We like to support local businesses and will source food locally.
-Lunches will be in restaurants along the route and dinners are usually eaten at the hotel.
-Do make sure you eat enough to give you the energy for your exertions.
+• We like to support local businesses and will source food locally wherever we can.
+Lunches will be a mix of restaurants along the route or supplies will be purchased from local shops; dinners are usually eaten at the hotel.
+For larger sized groups we may opt to cater the lunches ourselves with a buffet style provision.
 Being vegetarian or having other dietary requirements is not usually a problem provided you let us know well in advance.
+Having said that, despite working very hard with the hotels, it doesn't always translate into what we'd like for you.
+If this is the case on your trip, please chat to the crew at the time and they will do their best to find a solution.
 If you know there are plenty of foods you cannot eat you may wish to bring extra snacks from home so you can top up your energy supply.

 Preparing for the Challenge